ARMmbed/mbed-os/hal/rfcs/0001-i2c-overhaul.md

 /** Check to see if the I2C slave has been addressed.
  *  @param obj The I2C object
- *  @return The status - i2c_slave_status_t indicating what mode the peripheral is configured in.
+ *  @return The status - i2c_slave_status_t indicating what mode the peripheral
+ *          is configured in.
  */
 i2c_slave_status_t i2c_slave_status(i2c_t *obj);

 /** Configure I2C address.
+ *
+ *  @note This function does nothing when configured in master mode.
  *
  *  @param obj     The I2C object
  *  @param address The address to be set